Forming an LLC in Iowa

 Steps to Form an LLC in Iowa

 Finding a legally proper Iowa LLC name should be one of your first acts in LLC formation.
 This process can be complex and time-consuming, but the LLC needs to operate legally in Iowa.
 Create a great name (that's up to you) and make sure it's unique and different from any other company's name.

 You should conduct a name search on the Secretary of State's business name availability page to make sure that your chosen name isn't already in use for an existing business.
 Iowa law requires your LLC name contain one of these legal suffixes or abbreviations:

 The name of the LLC cannot use any variation of the word “corporation."
 It cannot use language considered obscene or that claims a profession or business affiliation that does not exist.

-Iowa allows you to reserve your business name with the Iowa Secretary of State for 120 days while the formation process continues.
+If you have a name in mind but aren't quite ready to register your business, Iowa allows you to reserve your business name with the Iowa Secretary of State for 120 days.
 Reserving a name is not a guarantee that your name will be approved, but it keeps anyone else from using it for that time.

 - Percentage of members' ownership

 - Powers and duties of members and managers